Gronis/OpenEcs/README.md

 bool health_equals_mana =
     entity.get<Health>().value == entity.get<Mana>().value;
 ```
-However, defining operators for each component can be very anoying and time consume.
-In most cases (like the example above) almost unneccecary.
-If the component only has one property.
-In the case of Health in this example.
+However, defining operators for each component is just useless boilerplate code can be very anoying, time consuming, and difficult to write.
+If the component only has one property, in the case of Health in this example.
 There is a class called Property\<T\> which overrides useful operators.
 The Component class may extend this class to inherit some basic operators.

 ```cpp
 struct Health : Property<int>{